 You may not even realise and inadvertently install a keylogger on your work system.
 That’s when the trouble begins.
 You type in your passwords without even knowing that your keystrokes are tracked and recorded, jeopardising your credentials and eventually your data.
 A password manager with capabilities that prevent this from happening is critical for ensuring such catastrophes don’t occur in the first place.
 Once keystrokes are captured, the hacker can easily retrieve confidential data.
 Credit card numbers, company records, access information, credentials, profiles – all critical business data can be threatened or used in identity theft if insufficient measures are applied.

 Who seems to be interested – And why?

 The intention of hackers ranges from direct monetary gains, blackmail, to selling data on the darknet.
 In companies, hackers go on to exploit employees by holding their personal data to ransom.
 They even pose as employees themselves, as someone from the helpdesk team for example, to extract valuable business access data through unethical means.
 Hackers cleverly communicate with members of the company in attempt to obtain their saved information.
 And because their identities are forged, they end up doing significant damage and getting away scot-free.
 A reliable password manager with a strong emphasis on security features can prevent any such misdemeanors from happening in the first place.
 Even if actors of malicious intent try and eavesdrop to obtain and information, they remain unsuccessful.

-Passwords aren’t public knowledge – Password Safe makes sure of it.
+Passwords aren’t public knowledge – Password Secure makes sure of it.

-Explore how you can prevent your passwords from unwanted shoulder surfers with Password Safe.
+Explore how you can prevent your passwords from unwanted shoulder surfers with Password Secure.